 Dr. Castaldi spent several years with Dicapo Opera in New York City where she sang Magda in La Rondine and Violetta in La Traviata.
 She repeated the role of Violetta with the National Lyric Touring Company with performances throughout New England.
 She also sang Nadia in the New York premiere of Wargo's A Chekhov Trilogy (Steven Crawford conducting) and Miss Jessel in Turn of the Screw.

-Prior to her recent move to Wichita to join the Wichita State University Voice Faculty, Dr. Castaldi regularly performed solo recitals throughout New York.
-Her solo recital in New York City venues included Christ and St. Stephens Churches, the Trinity Church Concerts at One Series and the Kosciuszko Foundation.
+Prior to joining the Wichita State University Voice Faculty, Dr. Castaldi regularly performed solo recitals throughout New York.
+Her solo recital in New York City venues included Christ and St. Stephens Church, the Trinity Church Concerts at One series and the Kosciuszko Foundation.

-Past orchestral engagements have included soprano soloist in operatic galas with Allentown, Norwalk and Springfield Symphonies.
-Other orchestral performances were Handel's Messiah and Vivaldi's Gloria with the Rhode Island Civic Chorale and Orchestra, Mozart's Requiem, Rutter's Gloria, and the Coronation Mass with Kennesaw State College in conjunction with the Cobb County Symphony in Georgia.
+Other past orchestral engagements have included soprano soloist in operatic galas with Allentown, Norwalk and Springfield Symphonies; and in oratorios Handel's Messiah and Vivaldi's Gloria with the Rhode Island Civic Chorale and Orchestra, Mozart's Requiem, Rutter's Gloria, and the Coronation Mass with Kennesaw State College in conjunction with the Cobb County Symphony in Georgia.

-Past accomplishments include winner in the Liederkranz Foundation Vocal Competition, finalist for the New Jersey Verismo Vocal Competition, and winner at the Opera at Florham Vocal Competition.
+Past accomplishments include winner in the Liederkranz Foundation Vocal Competition, finalist for the NJ Verismo Vocal Competition, and winner at the Opera at Florham Vocal Competition.

-Before joining the WSU voice faculty, Dr. Castaldi was an Adjunct Professor of Voice at Rowan University in New Jersey for two years and Part-Time Lecturer at Rutgers The State University of New Jersey for three years where she taught studio lessons as well as a voice class.
+Prior faculty positions were Adjunct Professor of Voice at Rowan University in New Jersey and Part-Time Lecturer at Rutgers The State University of New Jersey.